 This award showcases the schools achievements and commitment in supporting all pupils that may be affected by their parents or carers mental wellbeing status.
 On achievement of this award, the school will receive:

-- School recognition on HS Website
+- recognition on Healthy Schools website

 Please see the Think Family Process Guide below for full details.